scripting/feedBase/readme.md

 ### Why now?

 I'm ready to do it, it seems.
-I did a project late last year to learn how MySQL works in apps written in Node, and this was a simple evolution of what I had working.
-That's how it works.
-We have feed reading down in Node, and lots of tools, etc. So it's a good time to try to create some community glue. ;-)
+I did a project late last year to learn how MySQL works in server apps written in Node, and this was a simple evolution of what I had working.
+We also have feed reading down in Node, and lots of tools, etc. So it's a good time to try to create some community glue. ;-)

+As you see when the code is uploaded, there are a lot of pieces in the feedBase server.
+Yet it feels like a small piece of code.
+Lots and lots of factoring.

 ### Open source